 So, what is the optimal distance for a LED light…?

-LED grow lights generate less heat than HID lights, but generally, generate more intense light than HID lights (comparing same wattage lights).
-Plus, they need some room (height) for all the different colors / wavelengths to blend.
+LED grow lights generate less heat than HID lights, but generally, generate more intense light than HID lights (comparing the same wattage lights).
+Plus, they need some room (height) for all the different colors/wavelengths to blend.

 Both these characteristics make LEDs need more distance from your plants than HID lights.

 As said before the optimal distance with LEDs also depends on your brand and the specific model of that brand.